Notice regarding the quality of machine translation

 - If so, the number of the follow-up slip and the notification number;

 - The name and address of the person who handed it over to the collector;

 - the name and address of the facility to which it was shipped.

 This register must be kept for at least three years.

-To go further Article 3 of the February 29, 2012 order setting out the contents of the records referred to in articles R. 541-43 and R. 541-46 of the Environment Code.
+For further information: Article 3 of the February 29, 2012 order setting out the contents of the records referred to in articles R. 541-43 and R. 541-46 of the Environment Code.